 Prior to coming to the Bar, Stephanie worked as a Project Manager for a global e-disclosure company.
 Stephanie managed numerous international projects with magic-circle law firms and advised clients on the e-discovery process from start to finish.
 Stephanie has also previously worked as a Legal Assistant for a regional solicitors firm, so has a working knowledge of case management.

-During pupillage Stephanie spent 3 months under the supervision of Richard Tutt, who has a busy criminal practice.
+During pupillage Stephanie spent three months under the supervision of Richard Tutt, who has a busy criminal practice.
 Stephanie gained exposure to health and safety matters and also spent two weeks at the Nursing and Midwifery Council, so she is eager to build her experience of regulatory work.

 Stephanie has a keen interest in Courts-Martial work.
 Prior to joining Chambers, Stephanie was an Officer Cadet in Bristol University Air Squadron for three years, having spent time with the Army and RAF legal services in Germany.